MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 In the settings catalog, the following declarative software update settings will be available at **Declarative device management > Software Update**:

 - **Details URL**: The web page URL that shows the update details.
 Typically, this is a web page hosted by your organization that users can select if they need organization-specific help with the update.
 - **Target Build Version**: The target build version to update the device to, like `20A242`.
 The build version can include a supplemental version identifier, like `20A242a`.
-If the build version you enter isn’t consistent with the **Target OS Version** value you enter, then the **Target OS Version** value takes precedence.
+If the build version you enter isn't consistent with the **Target OS Version** value you enter, then the **Target OS Version** value takes precedence.
 - **Target Local Date Time**: The local date time value that specifies when to force install the software update.
-If the user doesn’t trigger the software update before this time, then the device force installs it.
+If the user doesn't trigger the software update before this time, then the device force installs it.
 - **Target OS Version**: The target OS version to update the device to.
 This value is the OS version number, like `16.1`.
 You can also include a supplemental version identifier, like `16.1.1`.

 In the settings catalog, the following declarative passcode settings will be available at **Declarative device management > Passcode**: